-University of Iowa Hospitals & Clinics has a long history of providing care to patients regardless of their ability to pay.
-Our primary value is "the needs of the patient come first."
+University of Iowa Health Care has a long history of providing care to patients, regardless of their ability to pay.
+Our primary value is “the needs of the patient come first.”
+UI Health Care provides services to meet the needs of people who are unable to pay for care.
+These services include:

-- Helping people find sources to fund their care, including opportunities to work with outside agencies.
+- Helping people find sources to fund their care, including opportunities to work with outside agencies

-- Using fair and consistent collection practices that are in the best interest of all parties involved.
+- Using fair and consistent collection practices that are in the best interest of all parties involved

-- Providing individualized payment plans.
+- Providing individualized payment plans

 - Providing emergency care to stabilize you, regardless of your ability to pay.